notional-labs/nursery/README.md

 Most cosmos chains are mainly the same under the hood.
 Nursery aims to standardize that even further, so that developers can focus on adding new features, instead of rote maintenance.

+The first piece of this is just that every chain made with nursery is a fork of this repository so it is eaiser to merge in changes.
+We plan to develop a new abstraction, that separates the chain template from your chain's unique features.
+If you use only the template it is likely that nursery can even handle upgrades for you!

 ## Credits